4d/docs/docs/web-studio/web-studio.md

 There are two categories of styles:
 * **Theme**: predefined CSS styles, available by default.
 * **Local**: CSS styles you create.
-A local style can only be used in the web form where it's created.
+A local style can only be used in the web form where it is created.

 > **TODO --> Show that styles can be edited**